Turee/shiny-collaboration-board/README.md

 # Collaboration board

 A shared canvas on which you can draw on.
 Draw using left mouse button and erase drawing by holding down left ctrl and left mouse button.
+Communication between clients and server is implemented with WebSockets.

 ## Prerequisites